lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

     \end{bmatrix}
 ```

+This completes the derivation of the perspective projection matrix.

-## The Canonical Orthographic Projection Matrix
+### The Canonical Orthographic Projection Matrix

 We now construct the canonical orthographic projection matrix for the frame
 {math}`(O_{view}, (\mathbf{\hat{u}}_{h}, \mathbf{\hat{u}}_{v}, \mathbf{\hat{u}}_{d}))` and